CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 Looking at the log above, you may notice that container has a debug open at port `5005`.
 This configuration allows you to attach a Java debugger to debug your code.

+If you see any SSL errors during this step, follow the directions in [Getting Around SSL Errors](#getting-around-ssl-errors).

 ## Setup Azure to deploy your locally built container

 Each developer is given an Azure resource group in the project's Azure subscription.